Mikfor/mikfor.github.io/docs/b_statistics.markdown

 <img src="assets/images/datetime_1.png" alt="datetime_1">

 In the next plot we examined the relationship between the time of day and accident occurrence.
-One interesting aspect we explored was the contrast between accidents that happen during daylight and those that occur in darkness.
-By visualizing this relationship, we can gain insights into the patterns and prevalence of accidents under different lighting conditions.
+One interesting aspect we explored was the contrast between accidents that happen during the day and those that occur in darkness.

 To differentiate between accidents that occurred during the day and those that took place in darkness, we added the "Sunrise_Sunset" variable as the hue.
 This attribute highlights the two distinct categories and enables us to compare their distributions visually.